Interclub Men’s & Mixed Foursomes Tournament Conditions

 9. The maximum handicaps permitted in the Tournament which must be “Competition” as defined by CONGU shall be (12) for Men and (24) for Women.

 10. Up to and including the semi-finals, the combined outcome of the two matches over 18 holes shall decide the team’s result.
 Note that the final is played over 2 sets of 18 holes.

 11. In the event of a tie the situation shall be resolved by each match replaying the first three holes and continuing in groups of three holes until one team has the advantage.
 Strokes to be taken as per the original matches.
 The extra holes are a continuation of the stipulated round.

-13. Each match shall be played on the date as directed on the course of the club first drawn, except for the semi-finals and final, which shall be played on the date directed on a neutral course as directed by the Leicestershire & Rutland Golf Union.
+13. Each match shall be played on the date as directed on the course of the club first drawn, except for the semi-finals and final, which shall be played on the date directed on a neutral course as directed by the Leicestershire & Rutland Golf Limited.

 15. All matches will start at 5.00pm unless mutually agreed otherwise by both clubs, except the semi-finals which must start no later than 4.30pm.